hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-dns-domain admin example.com ns1.example.com ns2.example.com '' '' '' '' '' '' yes

-The function adds DNS zone with records defined in the template.
+This function adds DNS zone with records defined in the template.
 If the exp argument isn't stated, the expiration date value will be set to next year.
 The soa argument is responsible for the relevant record.
 By default the first user's NS server is used.
 TTL is set as common for the zone and for all of its records with a default value of 14400 seconds.

 *******************************************************************